David Cowles

 Jul 15, 2023

-In summary, the majority of folks believe that our work is a waste of time…or worse; and yet we labor on: “There has to be a pony at the bottom of this pile of…”
+And yet we labor on: “There has to be a pony at the bottom of this pile of…” In my view, popular music is a treasure trove for the philosophically curious.

 I am he as you are he as you are me and we are all together…

-‘I’ (the walrus), of course, is Christ.
-He is one with his father (I am he), as are we (as you are he); we are also one with Christ (as you are me) e.g., in the Eucharist; and we are all together as Christ’s Mystical Body, as Church, as the Kingdom of Heaven.
+‘I’ (the Walrus), of course, is Christ.
+He is one with his father (I am he), as we are one with the Father (as you are he); we are also one with Christ (as you are me) e.g., in Eucharist; and we are all together as Christ’s

 Ok, seems like we may be on a roll here… but we’re not!
 What follows next is a bunch of ‘dream imagery’, possibly intended to parody the ‘less transparent’ parts of the Roman Catholic Liturgy: